-WIND IN THE PINES KUNG FU
+WIND IN THE PINES KUNG FU — FAQs

 GENERAL INFORMATION

 Q: What styles do you teach at your school?
+We offer a comprehensive approach to martial arts through our two core disciplines:

-A: It's a fast, precise, and highly efficient style developed over 350 years ago.
-It’s known for its distinctive hooking hand techniques, speed, and rhythm inspired by the movements of the praying mantis insect.
+Q: What is Northern Praying Mantis Kung Fu?
+It is a fast, precise style developed over 350 years ago.
+It is famous for its "hooking" hand techniques, explosive speed, and rhythmic footwork inspired by the movements of the mantis.
+It balances traditional forms with practical self-defense.

 Q: Do you teach weapons?